unthingable/monster-jam/docs/README.md

   While **SELECT** is pressed the currently selected clip is WHITE.
 * **CLEAR+(PAD)**: Delete the clip
 * **DUPLICATE**: To duplicate a clip keep the duplicate button pressed; choose the source clip (it must be a clip with content, you can still select a different clip with content); select the destination clip (this must be an empty clip, which can also be on a different track); release the Duplicate button.

+### Page navigation

+* The arrow keys scroll the grid by blocks of 8 tracks/scenes.
+Keys will light up if there is content to scroll to.
+* **SHIFT+**: hold shift and then
+  * Arrow keys: scroll by 1 track/scene
+  * **SCENE(1-8)**: directly select from the first 8 pages of scenes
+  * **GROUP(1-8)**: directly select from the first 8 pages of tracks (if enabled in settings)
+  * The currently selected scene/track page is orange, available pages are white.
+If the view is currently between pages, two adjacent pages will be orange.

 ## Group Buttons (A-H) and Scene Buttons (1-8)